lalomorales22/penguins/docs/network.md

 ---
-summary: "Network hub: gateway surfaces, pairing, discovery, and security"
+summary: "Network hub: gateway surfaces, discovery, remote access, and security"
 read_when:
   - You need the network architecture + security overview
-  - You are debugging local vs tailnet access or pairing
+  - You are debugging local vs tailnet or Cloudflare access
   - You want the canonical list of networking docs
 title: "Network"
 ---

 # Network hub

-This hub links the core docs for how Penguins connects, pairs, and secures devices across localhost, LAN, and tailnet.
+This hub links the core docs for how Penguins connects, tunnels, and secures operator access across localhost, LAN, and tailnet.

 ## Core model